Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Conclusions

 Although the eigenvalues and the continuous spectral function can be calculated with great accuracy, the discrete spectral amplitudes are quite sensitive to the location of the eigenvalues, even in the absence of noise.
-These discrete amplitudes control the time center of the pulse, and are therefore sensitive to timing jitter.
-For data communication purposes it follows that, whereas the presence or absence of the eigenvalue itself may allow for robust information transmission, encoding information in the time center of the pulse, i.e., in the discrete spectral amplitudes, is unlikely to be viable.
+The discrete spectral amplitudes control the time center of the signal, and are therefore sensitive to timing jitter.
+For data communication purposes it follows that, whereas the presence or absence of the eigenvalue itself may allow for robust information transmission, encoding information in the time center of the signal, \ie, in the discrete spectral amplitudes (in the Riemann-Hilbert approach), is unlikely to be viable.

-Using these numerical methods, we studied the influence of various signal parameters on the nonlinear Fourier transform of a number of pulses commonly used in data communications.
+Using these numerical methods, we studied the influence of various signal parameters on the nonlinear Fourier transform of a number of signals commonly used in data communications.
 We found, for example, that the spectrum of an isolated normalized sinc function with amplitude $A$ is purely continuous for the $A<\pi$.
-However, as the pulse amplitude is increased, dominant eigenvalues appear on the $j\omega$ axis, together with pairs of symmetric eigenvalues having nonzero real part.
+However, as the signal amplitude is increased, dominant eigenvalues appear on the $j\omega$ axis, together with pairs of symmetric eigenvalues having nonzero real parts.

 In general, amplitude variations result in variations in the location of the eigenvalues and the shape of the continuous spectrum.
 Eigenvalues follow particular trajectories in the complex plane.
 Phase variations, on the other hand, influence only the phase of the spectrum, not the location of the eigenvalues.
-One important observation, which may be beneficial for the design of data communication systems, is that the nonlinear spectrum of bandlimited pulses appears to be confined to a vertical strip in the complex plane with a width proportion to the signal bandwidth.
+One important observation, which may be beneficial for the design of data communication systems, is that the nonlinear spectrum of bandlimited signals appears to be confined to a vertical strip in the complex plane with a width proportion to the signal bandwidth.